briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

     2. _(2)_ Utter or threaten any calumny against any person;

-    3. _(3)_ Expose or threaten to expose any matter tending to subject any person to hatred, contempt or ridicule, to damage any person’s personal or business repute, or to impair any person’s credit;
+    3. _(3)_ Expose or threaten to expose any matter tending to subject any person to hatred, contempt or ridicule, to damage any person's personal or business repute, or to impair any person's credit;

     4. _(4)_ Institute or threaten criminal proceedings against any person;